-Still, this is all good if his goal is to simply come to the gym, enjoy exercising and raising a sweat, and relax with a nice cold beer afterwards.
+Still, this is all good if his goal is to simply come to the gym, enjoy exercising and raising a sweat and relax with a nice cold beer afterward.

 What this guy is doing is exercise, not training.
 Moving the body in and of itself is the purpose of exercise.
 If you enjoy moving your body and feeling good for a while, there’s absolutely no problem with that; I have nothing negative to say about it at all.

 Training, on the other hand, is a process through which to achieve medium and long-term objectives (such as muscular hypertrophy and increasing muscular strength and power) and that differs from exercise which achieves a temporary purpose.
 In training, moving the body is merely a means, not the purpose itself.

 If you are exercising, it’s not a problem to perform the same exercises with the same weight and for the same number of reps each time.
 However, systematic training in accordance with the “principle of progression” is necessary in order to achieve medium and long-term objectives such as muscular hypertrophy and increasing muscular strength and power.

 As I’ve explained, increasing the training load, rather than continuing with the same load, is a very important essential in the “principle of progression”.
 However, another important point we must not forget is that these increases are little by little.